HESI scores are used by nursing schools to review applications during the admissions process.

 If the program you are applying to is a competitive program, it is likely a more competitive score will be required.
 A higher score will help you stand out when compared to other candidates.

-If you are serious about passing your HESI exam, try our recommended HESI Prep Course
+If you want to raise your HESI score, consider using our recommended HESI Test Prep

 HESI Score Conversion Chart